100 years young!

 “Well, the last day of this challenge has now passed.
 A quite an amazing year given my 100th birthday events, x2 hospital admissions and this challenge.
 I am so incredibly thankful to everyone that has supported me and who has donated.
 The total is quite remarkable and above my wildest dreams for this challenge.
 In no way, did I think I would be able to make more than 50 jars, but all your support/encouragement really spurred me on to do more.” – Margaret Stretton

-At the end of her year of fundraising (marked by her 101st birthday!), Margaret had raised £3,589.81 and made 115 jars of jam.
+At the end of her year of fundraising (marked by her 101st birthday!), Margaret had raised over £4,000 and made over 200 jars of jam.
 Margaret well surpassed both her fundraising and jam making goals, though no one is surprised.
 Margaret is one of the most passionate fundraisers we’ve ever had and her perseverance is something we all admire.

 The Enfield Dispatch visited our Coffee Club to congratulate Margaret’s massive achievement